manussekhar/AWS_SAA_C02_Notes/ELB/ALB.md

 One can't attach [[Elastic Ip]] to ALB

-Under listeners one can se
+Under listeners one can setup r